-But slucky me, being an introvert, always find a way to avoid the hot spot.
-I have to admit, I only had occasional French talks to myself, c’est tout.
+But as an introvert, I always find a way to avoid speaking – in general.
+I have to admit that I only had occasional French conversations, and mostly with myself, c’est tout.

 This avoidance is the most common but the most fatal of all errors in language learning.
 For me, the fact of going out there and, you know, saying something is more than formidable.
-You can be terrified of cramming grammar or reading textbooks.
+You can be terrified of something else, like studying grammar or reading (text)books.
 But this is something that should be included in any language challenge and I promise to fix this one with Spanish.

 How these 150 hours changed my thinking of language learning?

-First of all, probably for the first time in my life, I realized that seriosly learning a language is like having a second job.
+First of all, probably for the first time in my life, I realized that learning a language seriously is like having a second job.

 It shouldn’t necessarily be like that: I was quite fine devoting just 20 minutes a day with Memrise and still learned some basic French.
 But this strategy can only lead you so far.
 If you’re serious and if you want to learn a language fast it will require some heavy lifting.

-Note that even the famous FSI research on how many hours it takes to learn different languages considered that learners would study for at least 25 hours a week.
-Guess how many hours a day it comes to?
+Note that even the famous FSI research on how many hours it takes to learn different languages was based on the assumption that learners would study for at least 25 hours a week.
+Guess how many hours a day it comes down to?
 3,5 hours.
-So, yes, with this technique it is more than possible to learn any language in three to six months, but it’s not without making trade-offs.
+So, yes, with this technique it is more than possible to learn any language in three to six months – but not without making trade-offs.